Ajdev11/Cloudedge-AssetModules/README.md

 # DLCMA APPLICATION
 # ASSET MODULES

-### The asset modules is an updated feature added to the ongoing DLCMA appliaction `www.dlcma.org`
+### The asset modules is a new feature added to the ongoing DLCMA application `www.dlcma.org`
 ### The modules consists of

 + land asset